sunny-chung/kdatetime-multiplatform/doc/docs/Getting Started.md

 Note the framework base name `shared` is customizable.

-## For Native Targets
+## Build Manually

-Only macOS native target was built and published to Maven Central.
-For other OS targets (Linux and Windows), they are also supported, but you would have to clone the source code and build manually.
-It is not difficult.
+Kotlin Multiplatform builds artifacts targeting different OSes according to the machine OS where the build process takes place.

 In the target OS,